nds-spraakverarbeiden/linked-nds-dictionaries/README.md

 - export as lexical knowledge graph in OntoLex (RDF)
 - provide an HTML visualization for interactive inspection

-Details are described in the accompanying paper.
+Details are described in the accompanying papers.

 > Note: Even though we process and convert Twents data, this has been excluded from the HTML release because of URL instability.
 It is still maintained in the knowledge graph as `release/twents-links.ttl`, but its URLs will point to the wrong lemma.